Waterloo, Iowa: Grout Museum District

 Established in 1932, the district started with an endowment set up in the will of Henry W. Grout.
 The district is a nonprofit educational entity that is active in engaging the students and all people from the surrounding communities.
 It is accredited by the American Alliance of Museums.

 The Grout Museum of History and Science, the first museum which would grow into the museum district, was displayed for many years in the building that was the local YMCA.
 The current building was completed and opened to the public as a not-for-profit museum in 1956.

 The Sullivan Brothers Iowa Veterans Museum was opened in November 2008 at a cost of $11 million, funded in part by a citizens' grassroots campaign.

 The Rensselaer Russell House is at 520 W. 3rd Street.
 Built in 1858, it is listed on the National Register of Historic Places.
 Rensselaer and Caroline Russell built the house utilizing Italianate architecture in 1861 for $5,878.83.

 The Carl A. and Peggy J. Bluedorn Science Imaginarium opened in 1993 and provides both interactive exhibits and formal demonstrations in various fields of science.
 The building closed on October 4, 2025 after the Grout Museum Districts says the facility has become "financially unsustainable, especially with the lost of levy funding."
 With this change, the children's science center was moved to the Grout Museum building.

 The Snowden House is a two-story brick Victorian era house listed on the National Register of Historic Places was built in 1875.
 The house was once used as the Waterloo Woman's Club.

 Library

-Waterloo has one central public library.
-Each year, thousands of community members visit the library, borrow materials, get help from librarians, and use our computers and Wi-Fi.
+Waterloo has one central public library which serves thousands of community members annually, providing materials, librarian assistance, public computers and Wi-Fi.
 A detailed look at library usage, services, and collections, can be found here.

 The library is governed by a board of trustees board of trustees, nominated by the city mayor and confirmed by the city council.

 The Waterloo Public Library is in a renovated Great Depression era building that served as a post office and federal building.
 The building was renovated in the late 1970s for use as a library.
 In 2021, the Waterloo Public Library celebrated 40 years at its Commercial Street location.

 Two New Deal-funded murals by artist Edgar Britton are on display at the library.
 Exposition is an image of the National Cattle Congress, and Holiday is of a picnic.